dbt-labs/docs.getdbt.com/website/docs/guides/adapter-creation.md

 :::note

-Prior to dbt Core version 1.8, we recommended that the minor version of your plugin should match the minor version in `dbt-core` (e.g. 1.1.x).
+Prior to dbt Core version 1.8, we recommended that the minor version of your plugin should match the minor version in `dbt-core` (for example, 1.1.x).

 :::